duoduoyeah/MoveForward/doc/design/requirement.md

 - Allow users to **summarize** conversation manually.(There is also an auto one)
 - Support **collapsible main chain** (some parts collapse automatically).
 - Auto-close empty sub-branch.
+- Auto-collapse the prompt input by user
+- Sometimes, some response from the language model, is not proper/not understandable by users, we need to think a method, which is not delete that node, but to somehow ignore it, so that
+- auto-detect if the user is start talking a different topic, then move to a new conversation.
 ### UI Behavior
 - Never auto-scroll when messages are returned.
 - Allow user to **choose where to attach** follow-up (default: previous node).